MysteryPuppy/Guide-to-Professional-Web-Design/guide/README.md

 ## Assumptions

 This guide assumes basic knowledge of HTML and CSS.
 You don't need to be a master but it's good if you understand how to make a basic website already.
-If you already know how to use GitHub, BitBucket, etc. then skip to the 'Styling Conventions & Coding' section.
+If you already know how to use GitHub, BitBucket, etc. then skip to the [Styling Conventions & Coding]() section.

  That being said, let's get started!